 Lisa Young, M.D.

-The lab utilizes mouse models to understand what causes pulmonary fibrosis in HPS and how new therapies might be developed.
+Currently her lab is looking at mechanisms of Pulmonary Fibrosis in Hermansky-Pudlak Syndrome (HPS) The lab’s studies utilize mouse models to understand what causes pulmonary fibrosis in HPS and how new therapies might be developed.
 Their hypothesis is that HPS trafficking defects in alveolar epithelial cells result in increased reactive oxygen species production and enhanced secretion of mediators, which recruit and activate alveolar macrophages in the local microenvironment.
 They also study how these mechanisms apply to other more common forms of ILD.